RocketChat/docs-old/developer-guides/rest-api/groups/setpurpose/README.md

 # Group Set Purpose

-Sets the purpose for the private group.
+Sets the description for the private group.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |